AI Website BuildersDorikDorikDurableDurableMixoMixoUseArticleUseArticleEmergentEmergentLovableLovableRunableRunableCarrdCarrd AI Website Builders

 The Persistence Warning — GitHub from Day One (CRITICAL)

 There have been reported edge cases of account wipes where code forking leads to lost environments.
 Connect your GitHub integration on day one, before a single line of application logic is written.
-Treat Emergent as your developer.
+Treat it as your developer.
 Treat GitHub as your source of truth.

 🎨